marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/Appendix_A/review_question/java_platform_module_system.md

 F. requires mandated java.lang  <br>
 G. None of the above <br>

+Correct Answer: A

+When running *java* with -d option. all the required modules are listed.
+Additionally, the *java.base* module is listed since it is included automatically.
+The line ends with *mandated*, making option A correct.
+The *java.lang* is a trick since that is a package that is imported by default in a class rather than module.

 -----------------

 18. Which are valid calls to list a summary of the dependencies?
 (Choose all that apply.)